benbaptist/minecraft-wrapper/README.md

 ### Operating wrapper ###

-- Any console command beginning with a slash (/) will be interpreted as a Wrapper.py command.<br>
+- Any console command beginning with a slash (/) will be interpreted firstly as a Wrapper.py command.<br>
 - Type /help to see a list of Wrapper.py commands.<br>
 - To completely shutdown the wrapper, type /halt.</br>

 - To enter passwords into the wrapper.properties.config file, use the `/password` console command to enter the applicable password:
     `/password Web web-password <new password>`

-Please read our [wiki](https://github.com/benbaptist/minecraft-wrapper/wiki) for additional information and review the issues page before submitting bug reports.<br>
+Please read our [Doc page](/documentation/readme.md) for additional information and review the issues page before submitting bug reports.<br>
 If you run into any bugs, please _do_ report them!

 If you have questions, please use our [Gitter page](https://gitter.im/benbaptist/minecraft-wrapper) instead of creating an issue.